 Can Farm Advisor AI be used by actual farmers?

-How many languages does Farm Advisor AI currently support?
+Which languages does Farm Advisor AI currently support?

 Can governments or NGOs connect official data sources?

-License Farm Advisor AI
+License or Deploy Farm Advisor AI